Cisco VoIP Phone Systems

 About Victorock Kenya Limited

-Victorock is the leading Cisco partner and dealers of Cisco products in Nairobi Kenya.
-We ship Cisco equipment to all East African countries, namely: Uganda, Tanzania, Somalia, Ethiopia, South Sudan, Burundi and Rwanda.
-We also offer services such as installation, configuration, troubleshooting and maintenance.
-Contact us today for a Cisco quote.
+We are the leading Meraki partner and dealers of Meraki products and equipment in Nairobi Kenya.
+We also ship to all East African countries, namely Uganda, Tanzania, Somalia, Ethiopia, South Sudan, Rwanda and Burundi.
+We also offer services such as Meraki setup, installation, configuration and troubleshooting.